Blackfynn/blackfynn-public-coding-challenge/README.md

 minimum necessary standard for accessing data containing Protected Health Information (PHI).
-To overcome these risks, we remove PHI, currently a set of 18 types of data including biometrics such as fingerprints, birth dates, telephone numbers, social security numbers,etc. through a process known as 'Safe Harbor' de-identification.
+To overcome these risks, we remove PHI, currently a set of 18 types of data including biometrics such as fingerprints, birth dates, telephone numbers, social security numbers, etc. through a process known as 'Safe Harbor' de-identification.

 For this challenge, we're going to write a real-time de-identification